Michael Gove: Secretary of State for Levelling Up, Housing and Communities: 2022–2024

 On 25 October 2022, following the accession of Rishi Sunak to the prime ministership, Gove was reinstated to his previous roles of Secretary of State for Levelling Up, Housing and Communities and Minister for Intergovernmental Relations.
-Gove had previously said that he did not expect to serve in government again.
+Gove had said in August that he did not expect to serve in government again.

 According to The Times, in the February 2023 cabinet reshuffle, Sunak wanted Gove to become Secretary of State for Science, Innovation and Technology, but Gove asked to stay at the levelling up department.

-In February 2023, following the death of Awaab Ishak, a two-year old child living in a mould-hit flat, the Government announced that it would implement "Awaab's Law", requiring social housing providers to remedy reported damp and mould within certain time limits.
+In February 2023, following the death of Awaab Ishak, a two-year old child living in a flat infested with mould, the Government announced that it would implement "Awaab's Law", requiring social housing providers to remedy reported damp and mould within certain time limits.
 Gove made the announcement as he met with Awaab's family in Rochdale.

+In July 2023, it was reported that the levelling up department had handed back £1.9 billion to the Treasury.
+The funds were originally intended for new affordable housing and improving building safety.
+The department said this was because of rising interest rates and uncertainty in the housing market after the COVID-19 pandemic.

 In 2023, the New Statesman named Gove as the sixth-most-powerful right-wing figure in the UK, describing him as a "great survivor" and retaining extensive influence over the potential future leaders of the Conservative Party, even as he "hints" at quasi-retirement.
 In March 2024, he chaired the inaugural East-West Council in London.